Python-SIP/sip/sphinx/annotations.rst

 .. argument-annotation:: DocValue

     .. versionadded:: 4.10

+    .. deprecated:: 4.18
+        Use the :aanno:`TypeHintValue` annotation instead.

     This string annotation specifies the default value of the argument as it will appear in any generated docstrings.